microspectrometer/dev-kit-2020/firmware/README-dev.md

 repo name.

-Capitalization does not matter, but I capitalize (contrary to the documentation examples) to match with `./cfg/chromaspec.json`.
+Capitalization does not matter, but I capitalize (contrary to the documentation examples) to match with `./cfg/microspec.json`.
-Sean asked for feedback on the API in the chromaspeclib package and the supporting utilities and documentation.
+Sean asked for feedback on the API in the microspeclib package and the supporting utilities and documentation.
 I am using the API to write system tests as I develop the firmware.